Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Case study results

-We train the model over the entire observed multivariate time series and then conduct one-step-ahead forecasting for the full temporal sequence, including both observed and unobserved time points.
-The model demonstrated excellent predictive performance, with forecast values nearly indistinguishable from the held-out observations.
-Forecast performance was evaluated over the full time series for each of the four variables.
-Please see Figure~\ref{fig:forecast_points}, which demonstrates highly accurate predictive behavior, with forecast trajectories closely matching ground-truth values for a random selection of equally spaced points over Europe.
-Forecast surfaces are then illustrated for a selection of time points, one for each variable: (i) Figure~\ref{fig:forecast_temp} for air temperature; (ii) Figure~\ref{fig:forecast_rain} for rain precipitation; (iii) Figure~\ref{fig:forecast_wind} for wind speed; and (iv) Figure~\ref{fig:forecast_evps}.
-The results from these Figures are clear: \textsc{dynbps} achieved striking forecast performance, exactly mimicking the observed multivariate spatiotemporal process.
-In addition to temporal forecasting, we performed spatial interpolation at $100$ out-of-sample withheld locations.
+Forecast surfaces for each variable are provided in Figures~\ref{fig:forecast_temp}-\ref{fig:forecast_evps} of the Supplemental Material.
+In addition to temporal forecasting, spatial interpolation was assessed at $u=100$ withheld test locations at both observed and future unobserved times.
 We conducted spatial prediction at observed time points (in-sample) and at future unobserved times (out-of-sample), providing a robust assessment of the model’s ability to generalize spatial interpolation beyond its learning set.
 Multivariate interpolated maps exhibited smooth gradients and high alignment with known climatological patterns, suggesting that the model accurately captures both temporal variability and spatial structure.
-Figure~\ref{fig:interpolation_in} presents interpolated surfaces for a selected observed time slice (September 2007) for all four variables (right panel), in comparison to observed interpolated fields (left panel).
-Similarly, Figure~\ref{fig:interpolation_out} reports spatial predicted maps for a selected out-of-sample month (September 2013) against observed spatial surfaces (right to left).
-The left panel of Figure~\ref{fig:forecast_points} shows the exact georeference for each of the points we include in the temporal series forecast in the right panel.
-As expected, out-of-sample 1-step-ahead predictions turn out to be characterized by greater variability for predictive intervals, even though the empirical coverage reports very good results.
-Notwithstanding, state-space models usually provide predictive intervals that grow linearly with $t$; in this case, \textsc{dynbps} offer a different behavior, as the maximum width reaches an upper bound.
-This would be interesting to investigate, and we left it for future research.
-For any of the considered points, the model retraces the truth very closely, seizing the seasonality and providing striking extrapolations.

-Both sets of interpolated fields prove the excellent spatial prediction achieved by dynamic Bayesian predictive stacking.
-In addition, as we intentionally selected the same month for in-sample and out-of-sample interpolation, i.e., September, we can compare Figure~\ref{fig:interpolation_in} with Figure~\ref{fig:interpolation_out}.
-They actually show extreme similarities, implying how the model can learn spatial patterns without losing seasonal coherence.
+Figure~\ref{fig:interpolation_in} (Supplemental Material) presents interpolated surfaces for a selected observed time slice (December~2012, $t=120$) for all four variables, comparing the true spatial fields (top row) with \textsc{dynbps} predictions (bottom row).
+Similarly, Figure~\ref{fig:interpolation_out} reports spatial predicted surfaces for a selected out-of-sample month (December~2014, $h=24$) in the same layout.